 Companies like Yumi and Bobbie are building the next generation of consumer brands for modern parents who want the same quality and selection for their babies that they can find for themselves.

 Yumi: Yumi, co-founded by Angela Sutherland & Evelyn Rusli, is baby food reimagined.
-The company offers over 60 healthy, nutritionist-approved baby meals that use organic ingredients and superfoods and get delivered directly to parents at intervals they select.
+The company offers over 60 healthy, nutritionist-approved baby meals that use organic ingredients and superfoods.
+Yumi delivers the meals directly to parents at intervals they select.
 The company’s mission is rooted in offering higher quality foods for babies and children alongside exceptional convenience for parents.
 Parents can choose from plans that offer as few as 5 and as many as 20 new meals per week.

 Why it’s a game changer: The baby food industry does over $50 billion in sales globally per year, however when measured by the ounce, sales of baby foods have been slowly declining year on year as parents look for alternatives to highly processed, store-bought baby foods.
 For parents who don’t have the time or desire to be making all of their baby food from scratch, however, services like Yumi offer a trusted and convenient alternative.

 Bobbie: Founded by Laura Modie, Bobbie’s mission is a better baby formula.
-Their focus is on nutrition and ingredient transparency, creating an organic baby formula option while stripping out the unnecessary and unhealthy ingredients found in most mainstream formulas.
+Their focus is on nutrition and ingredient transparency.
+They’ve created an organic baby formula option while stripping out the unnecessary and unhealthy ingredients found in most mainstream formulas.
 The company, which is pre-launch, will be offering a direct to consumer alternative to the current grocery store/pharmacy formula options.

 Why it’s a game changer: While breastfeeding can be an optimal form of nutrition for babies, there are barriers to access for many families, including the often undiscussed reality that many women struggle to produce enough milk to make breastfeeding alone a sustainable option.
 Other families simply find that formula is a better fit for their needs.
 Unfortunately, the baby formulas that are available are increasingly coming under criticism for poor nutritional value and misleading claims.

-As we look beyond postpartum and early childhood care, what other areas do we see an opportunity for new innovations in the future?
+Let’s look beyond postpartum and early childhood care.
+What other areas do we see an opportunity for future innovations?
 Expanding the landscape of employee benefits to include childcare – especially for companies who are committed to retaining female talent.
 Reimagining real estate and living configurations that can capitalize off creative resource efficiencies to maximize value and meet new needs for both single-parent households and aging parent care.
 New services that make highly fragmented and complex systems like adoption more modern, efficient, transparent and affordable for families.
 These are just a few of the areas we are interested in, but there are so many more.
-Entrepreneurs have the opportunity to build companies that benefit families broadly, and we are especially excited about companies that prioritize access and affordability over luxury and exclusivity so that more families can benefit from better products and services.
+Entrepreneurs have the opportunity to build companies that benefit families broadly.
+We are especially excited about companies that prioritize access and affordability over luxury and exclusivity.
+Because of them, more families can benefit from better products and services.